anetz89/geobound-object/README.md

 - getSouthEast - [Number, Number], [south, east]
 - getCenter  - [Number, Number], [lat, lng] of center of the bounds

+## Versions
+v0.1.2 fixed: throw controlled error if no bound data is passed to constructor v0.1.1 first stable version

 ## Contribute
 Feel free to add issues or pull requests.
 I'm glad for every kind of feedback!